56quarters/cadence/MIGRATION.md

 Guides for migrating to different versions of Cadence are below.

+## Migrating to 1.2.0

+There are no backwards incompatible changes in this release.

+## Migrating to 1.1.0

+There are no backwards incompatible changes in this release.

 ## Migrating to 1.0.0

 In version `1.0.0` of Cadence deprecated methods have been removed.